tophat-llama/photo-gallery/README.md

 - Using CSS Flexbox
 - Used accessibility tools to ensure contrast is up to WCAG.
 - Set Alt Text for my images.
-- Obtained images from (WEBSITE) and credited them correctly.
+- Obtained images from Unsplash and credited them correctly.
 - Used Semantic HTML for accessibility.
 <!-- - Made it responsive.
 TBD  -->